 The demand for council homes remains high and it is important that we have our council homes available to be re-let once vacated.
 Over the last year, we have improved our processes and reduced the time it takes from a tenant handing in the keys to a new tenant moving in.
 A new Housing Vacant's Team has been set up to improve in this area.
 The new team's initial focus has been to reduce key safe fitting times, process improvements with temporary accommodation relets and reclassifying new acquisitions.
 Our performance, at over 100 days, is still much higher than our peers.
-As this work starts to embed, it is expected savings to be realised as a result from 2024/25 and improvements in this area.
+As this work starts to embed, we expect savings to be realised as a result of improvements in this area.